 He: When it suits her, she will come.

-At first light of the next day, he rode away leaving Mistress still weak but mightily relieved and Lila in despair.
-In the silence that followed his leaving, Sorrow's water broke!
-First came panic.
-Mistress was not well enough to help she did not trust this one too and send it nameless to a watery grave. deliver; Lila was not to be trusted.
+He: When it suits her, she will come.
+Way before tight of the next day, he rode off leaving Mistress still weak but mightily relieved and Lila in despair.
+In the silence that followed his leaving, Sorrow's water broke unleashing panic.
+Mistress was not well enough to help deliver and remembering the yawn, she did not trust Lila.
 Forbidden to enter the village, Sorrow had no choice.
-Twin was strangely silent, even hostile, when Sorrow tried to discuss Everything was in disarray. what to do, where to go.
+Twin was strangely silent, even hostile, when Sorrow tried to discuss what to do, where to go.
+Everything was in disarray.
 The weather was warming and as a result of the cancelled visit of a neighbor's bull, no cow in foal.
 Acres and acres needed turning, milk became clabber in the pan.
-A fox pawed the hen yard and #k ate the eggs.
-Mistress would not recover soon enough to cath the heap the farm was falling into.
+A fox pawed the hen yard and rats ate the eggs.
+Mistress would not recover soon enough to catch the heap the farm was falling into.
 And without her pet, Lila, the silent workhorse, seemed to have lost interest in everything, including feeding herself.
 Collapse was everywhere, so Sorrow took herself, a knife and a blanket to the river bank the moment the first pain hit.
 She stayed there, alone, screeching when she had to, sleeping in between, until the last brute tear of body and breath.
 She pulled, eased and turned the tiny form stuck between her legs.
 Blood and more swirled in the river, attracting young cod.
 When the baby, a boy, whimpered, she knifed the cord then rinsed him, dabbing his mouth, ears and unfocussed eyes.
-The expulsion of after birth surprised her.
-She wrapped the infant in the blanket and rested a while before squeezing her breasts til one delivered.
+Following the expulsion of after birth, she wrapped the infant in the blanket and rested a while before squeezing her breasts til one delivered.
 It was the first time she had done anything, anything at all, by herself.
 Minus Captain or crew or anyone.
 Twin's absence was hardly noticed as she concentrated on her son.
 Instantly, she knew what to name him.
 Complete.